e271828e/Flight.jl/docs/notes/design/framework_spec.md

 - **Detection** is ordinary [guard](#g-guard)/handler/mode machinery.
-Declare the [predicate](#g-predicate) as a sign-form event — hence [localized](#g-localized), the crossing instant bracketed by root-finding over probe sweeps — if the stop should be localized.
+Declare the [predicate](#g-predicate) as a sign-form event — hence [localized](#g-localized), the crossing instant bracketed by root-finding over trial sweeps — if the stop should be localized.
 Touchdown overload is precisely a zero-crossing: the boundary is localized to the crossing, the handler sets `m.crashed`, and the [snapshot](#g-snapshot) at the crossing instant carries the touchdown state.